-Before a student can be failed for a semester, 2 support meetings must have been conducted.
+Before a student can be failed for a semester, 2 support meetings must have to be conducted.
 Teachers must document all the intervention strategies and their attempts to arrange these meetings.
-A meeting with the Head Administrator or the Assistant Principal must be held to provide this documentation and recommendation.
+A meeting with the Head Administrator and Registrar must be held to provide this documentation and recommendation.